jacklule/DataViz-Syllabus/WeeklySchedule/day4.md

     - **Important**: This is the link to the spreadsheet NOT to the timeline.
 You still need to return to TimelineJS and Step 3.
   - **Step 3** Return to TimelineJS Make a Timeline site and under Step 3, paste the link to the spreadseet into the box on Step 3, next to Google Spreadsheet URL.
   - **Step 4** The final iframe embed link should now appear in the grey box in Step 4 (it should begin with <iframe src="https://cdn.knightlab.com).
 Copy the iframe embed code from Step 4.
-  - You can simply paste the code into a new file at github.io, call it name.html and the timeline will publish.
-However, it will be missing your name.
+  - You can simply paste the code into your ReadMe.md page.

-  - Alternately, you can proceed to directions below on creating an html page for the timeline.
+  Alternately, students can create a new file at github.io, call it name.html and the timeline will publish.
+However, it will be missing the student's name.
+Students thus can proceed to directions below on creating an html page for the timeline.
   - **Create html page for timeline**
     - With the iframe embed code copied, go to github.com, create a New File, title it Rio.html, use standard html coding to create an html page and paste in the iframe embed code:
     - (enter < and > before and after each line where needed so it will appear as html)